 The trade off is that the IRS also puts its collection efforts on hold while it considers your application.
 Before you file, make sure your chances of success justify extending the IRS’ collection time frame.

 Another issue to consider when filing any type of tax relief application is whether there are any issues with your tax returns that the IRS may have missed.
 The IRS could audit any tax return you mention in an innocent spouse relief application.

 To be safe, consider talking to a tax attorney or hiring a tax relief firm that has tax attorneys on staff, such as Optima Tax Relief, before you apply.
+The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
 Having a tax professional look over your account may reveal other tax relief options you hadn’t considered.